jonasmcferreira/whiteiron/jhed-wasteland/setting.md

 - Southport is two weeks away from next Outer Empire trade post
 - Peninsula and island keys connect to the continent of J'hed.
 - The Outer Empire is intentionally left vague, and players should not be encouraged to visit Southpost.
 The Outer Empire is everything beyond the scope of J'hed and Thieves Key.
 It is not one kingdom, but the political mess of the outside world, but Southpost can be convinced to destroy the Thieves Key and begin to take rule over J'hed

+ - Great Houses of the Outer Empire are usually Dwarf, Elf, Halfling or Gnome due to their extended lifetimes allowing more political stability

 ## Magic